Hi, my name is Joyce and I care for my mum who had brain cancer.

 I have been a young carer for 5 years .
 I provide care for my mum, and my siblings.
-A typical day for me would be, in the morning I help clean the house, do washing, do the dishes etc. Depending on what the weather is like and whether mum is feeling well or not, I walk my siblings to school.
-After I make tea (dinner) I do more washing, weed the vegetable gardens – plant things, weed, water etc, we eat and then we do homework, spend a bit of time together, wash dishes and go to bed.
+A typical day for me would be cleaning the house, do washing, do the dishes etc. Depending on what the weather and whether mum is feeling well or not, I walk my siblings to school.
+After I make dinner.
+I do more washing, weed the vegetable gardens – plant things.
+We eat and then we do homework, and spend a bit of time together, then clean up and go to bed.

 Some of the things I enjoy about being a young carer are you often learn more about disabilities and illnesses .
 It can be a very good conversation starter.
 I can now relate more to those who have had bad experiences in their life.
 Some of the not so good things are that the responsibility can often be very tiring.
 It is very hard to be like other kids in my school.
 I can’t see my friends out of school hours.